smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 SDL must

-transfer OnDriverDistraction(`<state>`) notification with all mandatory fields and `lockScreenDismissalEnabled` parameter (value corresponds to the one defined in Policy) to all applications being registered to SDL
+transfer OnDriverDistraction notification with all mandatory fields to all applications being registered to SDL

 _Information:_
 _Whether the app receives the notification in current HMILevel is defined by app's assigned Policies._